tve/motus-test-tags/README.md

 The firmware functionality is designed to serve both during station maintenance and for station monitoring.

-- after power-on or reset the board transmits a Lotek ID and a CTT ID every 5.3 seconds for 12 hours
+- after power-on or reset the board transmits a Lotek ID and a CTT ID every 5 seconds for 12 hours
-- after the first 12 hours the board transmits a run of 7 transmissions approximately every hour
+- after the first 12 hours the board transmits 15 times at 40 second interval every ~67 minutes

-Note that this repository contains the source code for the test tag firmware and you are free to adapt it to your needs, so you can change the tag IDs as well as intervals (or anything else for that matter).

 Battery
 -------